[excerpt from Rotting Pyramid: Tracing the Teeth of America Cult, Dr. Linda Royal, University of Georgia Press, 2025]

 There were no survivors among the cult members—those that had been “born” as new organisms were certainly already dying before the raid—and the burial sites, too, have yielded limited and/or baffling results as a whole.
 However, two dozen of these graves still contained their corpses (or pupae, depending on one’s perspective), nearly all concentrated at a greater distance from the pyramid.
 Along with those dead at the scene of the raid, these have given researchers the greatest rewards.
 The bodies were found within a range of decomposition depending on time of death, but each exhibited a contradictory state of deliquescence and growth—turning to a mush densely packed with plant compounds while also calcifying, ossifying, sprouting new appendages such as antlers and limbs.
 The remainder of the mounds had been split open and bore organic traces similar to those at the base of the pyramid.

-Organic compounds not previously found in nature were identified, such as the twining of plant and animal DNA—the calcium and phosphorus of antler marrow fused with urushiol, the oil secreted by poison ivy; bird feather keratin threaded with chlorophyll, pine sap, and squirrel hair follicles; the glossy chitin of a southern pine beetle’s carapace threaded with white-tailed deer hair; human semen in mosquito proboscises; human teeth with Virginia creeper root fibers7.
-For each of these genetic anomalies, there is another that spirals into further esoteric biology.
-The bonding of lithium and chromium to white blood cells into perhaps a new element8, as only one example, is a question that will be discussed across the periodic table and in anthropology symposiums for years.
+Organic compounds not previously found in nature were identified, such as the twining of plant and animal DNA—the calcium and phosphorus of antler marrow fused with urushiol, the oil secreted by poison ivy; bird feather keratin threaded with chlorophyll, pine sap, and squirrel hair follicles; the glossy chitin of a southern pine beetle’s carapace threaded with white-tailed deer hair; human semen in mosquito proboscises; human teeth with Virginia creeper root fibers.7 For each of these genetic anomalies, there is another that spirals into further esoteric biology.
+The bonding of lithium and chromium to white blood cells into perhaps a new element,8 as only one example, is a question that will be discussed across the periodic table and in anthropology symposiums for decades.

-Through litigation, the Southern Poverty Law Center acquired DNA results from eight of the occupied burial mounds—each matched an American male involved in far-right or white supremacist movements9.
-From the violently patriarchal Proud Boys to the Aryan Brotherhood of Texas—not to mention three known cases of active Ku Klux Klan members10—the devotedly disaffected found their way to the North Georgia mountains.
+Through litigation, the Southern Poverty Law Center acquired DNA results from eight of the occupied burial mounds—each that was identified matched an American male involved in far-right or white supremacist movements.9 From the violently patriarchal Proud Boys to the Aryan Brotherhood of Texas—not to mention three known cases of active Ku Klux Klan members10—the devotedly disaffected found their way to the North Georgia mountains.
 It is assumed they did not know the nature of their “evolution” until it was too late, but this is far from certain.

 [excerpt from Proud Boys With Antlers: The Occult Evolution of White Nationalists, Stefanie Morales]